abhi-singhs/wysiwyg/README.md

 - Generate a new token if needed

 ### Repository Not Found
+### AI Formatting Not Working
+- Ensure you are authenticated (PAT required for model access)
+- Notes must not be empty and should be under 8,000 characters
+- If the model response is empty or fails, try again after simplifying the raw notes
+- Check browser console for any network errors to `/api/github/format-notes`

 - Verify the repository owner and name are correct
 - Ensure your token has access to the repository
 - Check if the repository is private and your token has appropriate permissions